GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: Introduction

 \subsection{Paper achievements}

-In this paper, we implemented Tavakoli's\cite{Davam.2007} parallel and stable explicit finite difference method for the solution of one-dimensional diffusion equation as a multi-thread GPU programming code.
-To accomplish that, first of all, we discussed on some parallel implementation techniques of the method like finding the optimized location for synchronizations and etc. Then, before running the algorithm, a scientific review was done on setting method of the algorithm variables values.
-After the determination of variables values, comparisons with CPU (single and multi-thread) approaches were provided by an ordinary Laptop.
-For this purpose, the CPU multi-thread and single-thread programming codes were implemented, in addition to the GPU code.
+In this paper, we implement Tavakoli's \cite{Davam.2007} parallel and stable explicit finite difference method for the solution of one-dimensional diffusion equation by a multi-thread GPU programming code.
+To accomplish that, first of all, we discuss on some techniques for parallel implementation of the method and discuss on the related issues such as detecting the optimized location for synchronizations and etc. Then, before running the algorithm, we investigate how to set the values of the algorithm variables.
+Thereafter, we provide comparisons with CPU (single and multi-thread) approaches both of which were accomplished by an ordinary Laptop.
+For this purpose, the CPU multi-thread and single-thread programming codes were also implemented, alongside, the GPU code, itself.